jasonmacduffie/isles-of-maga/story.md

 **Special Abilities:** Vespertines can use sonar to "see" in total darkness, which mechanically works like 60' of Darkvision.
 Also, Vespertines have the ability to create a shrill noise in a line for a 100' range, dealing 1d4 points of damage to any creatures on that line.

-**Saving Throws:** Vespertines save at +1 against Death Ray or Poison, Magic Wands, Paralysis or Petrify and Spells.
+**Saving Throws:** Vespertines save at +4 at Death Ray or Poison, at Magic Wands, Paralysis or Petrify, and Spells, and +3 at Dragon Breath.

 Classes
 -------